Income Accounting & Student Loan Services

 ATTENTION: ALL STUDENTS

-- Paying Tuition and Fees: You are responsible to pay tuition and fees by the Tuition Due Date (see: Academic Calendar) This includes tuition for term length, first half, second half, and miscellaneous session classes.
+- Paying Tuition and Fees: You are responsible to pay tuition and fees by the Tuition Due Date. (see: Academic Calendar) This includes tuition for term length, first half, second half, and miscellaneous session classes.
 Students who fail to pay tuition by the due date may have their classes deleted from their academic record.
 Students who have classes deleted due to non-payment of tuition may NOT reinstate cancelled classes or use “Late Add Forms” to add classes.
+(Federal Financial Aid Title IV recipients please refer to the Late Fee and Penalties section below.)

 - You can pay your tuition online using one of the aforementioned credit cards.
 You must access the Campus Information Services to use this option.
 The Campus Information System is available most hours of the day, however, system maintenance is scheduled between the hours of 2:00 a.m. and 3:00 a.m.
 (US Mountain Time) daily and the system may be unavailable during this time.